Canon 760D vs M5

-The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the 760D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 760D was succeeded by the Canon 77D, while the M5 does not have a direct successor.
+Both the 760D and the M5 have been discontinued, but can regularly be found used on ebay.
+The 760D was replaced by the Canon 77D, while the M5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 760D Manual (free pdf) or the online Canon M5 Manual.

 So how do things add up?
 Is the Canon 760D better than the Canon M5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.